UK Council for Psychotherapy

 Counselling London, Psychotherapy in London, Camden, near Kings Cross - emotional growth and emotional development

 The Gift Of Intuition & Inner Knowing - Gut Feelings, Hunches, Instinct, Improvising There is a human instinct to search for happiness, peace of mind, meaning, our potential.
 Listening to ourselves, our senses, discerning between what our intuition, gut feelings are telling us and what conjecture, fear, anxiety can be explored in the therapy.
 The power of our awakened intuition, instinctive feeling sense - our inner knowledge (intrinsically connected to the innocence of childhood, spontaneity and surprises), can be experienced as a direct sense of knowing without rational thought, analysis.
 Our intuitive knowledge, instinctual feelings from within our highest good may have been mistrusted, lost or crushed in childhood (see also Relationship Style, Attachment Patterns).
 We may have learnt to block, deny our instinct, gut feelings in order to get our needs met in our early years - see also Non-Responsiveness, Empathic Breaks & Frustrations In Our Early Life.
 (As a compensation this adaptation can lead now to physical symptoms, relationship issues, unhelpful habits or addictions, a sense of alienation, disconnection from self.)
 Some of us may be in touch with our instincts yet not act on them.
 (Others can sense our gut feelings, instincts, yet as the result of past traumas we may disconnect, not listen to them or trust them.)
 Trusting our inner knowing can be challenging when close to some people, or there is someone we look up to, respect tells us what is best for us (even if they may be more knowledgeable, an "expert", spiritually connected ).
 Truth can also come from others, yet we need to tune in inside, checking if this feels right and true for us, that it's not just someone else's truth.
 When coming from our inner authority we can learn to trust our own inner knowing, so we don't feel invaded or imposed upon by others imposing their own beliefs on us, telling us what we should be doing.
-Ignoring our intuitive self, we may be stuck in our head and therefore not believe the valid information of what we sense energetically, vibrationally when things don't feel right (or feel very right).
+Ignoring our intuitive self, we may be stuck in our head and therefore not believe the valid information of what we sense energetically, vibrationally when things just don't feel right (or feel very right - true for us).
 Moving away from just logic, the clutter in our head, towards what we instinctively want and desire may come from a more intuitive place than what we think we want or should, ought, must, always want.
-Either of these responses may affect the quality of our will, motivation and desire.
+These affect the quality of our will, motivation.
 Sometimes our sensitivities, intuition help inform us to instantly respond, enabling us to spontaneously improvise.
 And our intuitive responses and felt sense may also let us know where we are, help us understand things with more accuracy, help us make informed choices, point towards our inner direction.
 Similar to the satellite navigation system in what has been called the GPS of the soul, the compass of our intuition informs us where we are, the direction to take and how to reach it, helping us understand our self and others more accurately.
-This internal quality of inner guidance in us "knows" the way, what we need, what's right supports our self-trust and can help us make better decisions, understand and express ourselves more accurately, give us valuable guidance, feedback, insight.
+This internal quality of inner guidance in us "knows" the way, what we need, what's right, supporting our self-trust and can help us make better decisions, understand and express ourselves more accurately, give us valuable guidance, feedback, insight.
 The gift of our intuition can be experienced as a guiding, caring nature and at times it can appear from nowhere, nudging us towards creativity, change as if we are in tune with something larger than ourselves or are guided or supported by a spiritual source.
 We may want to listen, notice what we resonate with - our vibrational energy, tuning in to our intuition or intuitive nudges, so we pick up, send, trust our instinct, gut feelings (neuroscience research informs us we have a "brain" - an adaptive, functional, neural network in our gut).
-Our intuitive antennae can be experienced in times when something just doesn't feel right or warns us of something, and conversely, moments we are in the right place at the right time, when we feel a presence with us, supporting our highest good.
+Our intuitive antennae can be experienced in times when something just doesn't feel right or warns us of something, and conversely, moments we are in the right place at the right time, when we feel a sense of presence within us, supporting our highest good.
 It can be as if we know something without knowing how we know it.
-Utilising our intuitive insight helps us make sense of all our senses, discerning what feels differently in our body, what's stirring inside (maybe our desire), and to make better choices by following the trail of our experience in each moment, immersing ourself in the slipstream of our unfolding awareness, consciousness.
+Utilising our intuitive insight helps us make sense of all our senses, discerning what feels differently in our body, what's stirring inside, and to make better choices by following the trail of our experience in each moment, immersing ourself in the slipstream of our unfolding awareness, consciousness.
 Sensing, listening to this inner voice, our emotional intelligence, inner wisdom with confidence may support us.
 Sometimes we may have a knee-jerk response, a hunch, gut reaction to things and listening to, trusting our gut feelings, taking a leap of faith can at times be exactly what we need to do, be accurate and helpful to us without talking ourself out of this sense.
 It can be as if we can trust what we need to do because our instinctive gut feeling, instinctively "knows", which supports our authenticity.
 As Robert Graves says: "Intuition is the supra-logic that cuts out all routine processes of thought and leaps straight from the problem to the answer."

 I believe in intuition and inspiration.
 Imagination is more important than knowledge.
 Albert Einstein

 On other occasions we may question our intuition There can be a difference in us between our feeling truth & knowing things.
-When the time is right (and often we know this) valuing, listening, appreciating, trusting & following our intuition & senses, a place deep inside of us not only of reason or instinct, as if our will is aligned, may be exactly what we need to do - acting on our own intuition and taking risks in the process, yet other times not so.
+When the time is right (and often we know this) valuing, listening, appreciating, trusting & following our intuition & senses, a place deep inside of us not only of reason, as if our will is aligned, may be exactly what we need to do - acting on our own intuition and taking risks in the process, yet other times not so.
 (Supported by our home truths, conscience & personal integrity.)
 Coming to our own conclusions may support us.
 Our intuition may be captured by fear and anxiety or neediness, and therefore it may not always be wise to trust our first impressions.
 If we are coming from a wounded place inside, maybe emotionally fearful, the choices we make may have more negative consequences or be linked to magical thinking maybe false mind-reading.
 Others may start fortune telling, because things don't feel right, yet often it may be because we are seeing things through fear (or maybe neediness).
 Instinct not only has a biological component but also has a fear component, is linked with the amygdala part of the brain and its function is to act as a survival mechanism (i.e. fight, flight, freeze).
-These reactions can be instinctively entirely appropriate or can overly dominate our intuition, instinct, gut feelings.
+These reactions can be instinctively entirely appropriate or can unhelpfully dominate and overrule our intuition, instinct, gut feelings.
 Sometimes it may benefit us to act counter-intuitively away from our distractions, doubts, concrete thinking towards our intuition.
 However, some of us may be led by our intuition, instinct, no matter what and sometimes our gut reactions or so called "instincts" may not be right, and we can't always trust them (maybe compounded if we are hungry, angry, lonely, tired, lost or stuck, traumatised, under threat, feel shame, experience loss or separation, are grieving, mourning, or in times of conflict).
 Testing them, we may need to validate & verify our intuition, instincts, discern where they come from, double check our gut feelings, supported by all our senses, alongside our logical and rational thinking, our reasoning and the information we can gather around us, assessing how this sits with us, our values, goals before we come to conclusions, so we make decisions that don't come from other aspects of us (by discerning our projections, perceptions, attitudes, searching for things which support our beliefs, our wishes, desires, hopes, old templates, assumptions, prejudices, biases or unconscious aspects).
 Taking charge of our instincts, so we control them, may be important (see also Our Biological Drives, Instincts, Urges, Impulses, Passion, Desires, Aspirations, Imagination).
 When we have instinctive feelings (and for some these may live in our shadow), we still have a choice of whether to act on them or divert our instinctive energies in creative ways and these may include noticing our instinctive arousal, patterns, choosing whether to give them energy, moving on swiftly, if that is our decision, so we don't exclusively let our feelings drive our decisions.
 We can step back from our emotions, especially if we are not feeling our best, if our emotions distort our thinking, perspective, so clarity can emerge.
 (See also Accessing Motivation, Taking Loving Action, Acting From Our Personal Will, Heart)

 The only real valuable thing is intuition.
 Albert Einstein